vmarquet/movies/README.md

 * Eternity 🍿 #romcom
 * 28 Years Later : Bone Temple
 * 28 Years Later
+* Exit 8 🇯🇵
 * Wake Up Dead Man
     * > ❝ - A priest is a shepherd.
 The world is a wolf.
     * > &emsp; \- You start fighting wolves, and before you know it, everyone you don't understand is a wolf. ❞
 * If I Had Legs I'd Kick You
-* bof: Left-Handed Girl 🇹🇼, The Naked Gun, The Wedding Banquet, Mickey 17, La Voix de Hind Rajab 🇵🇸, Blue Moon, Sinners, Frankenstein (Guillermo del Toro), Drop, Companion
+* bof: Left-Handed Girl 🇹🇼, The Naked Gun, The Wedding Banquet, Mickey 17, La Voix de Hind Rajab 🇵🇸, Pillion, Blue Moon, Sinners, Frankenstein (Guillermo del Toro), Drop, Companion

 Français: